 Toothless Torch Aloe

-Aloe arborescens ‘Spineless’ is a large, densely growing, succulent shrub up to 5 feet (1.5 cm) tall and equal spread, with branching stems holding many up to 18 inches (45 cm) wide rosettes of narrow, recurved, nearly toothless leaves.
-They are dull yellow-green and blushing a orange pink when drought stressed.
-Coral-red flowers hang tightly on the erect few branched inflorescences that rise up to 2 feet (60 cm) above the foliage in late fall and early winter.
+Aloe arborescens 'Spineless' is a large, densely growing succulent shrub with branching stems, holding many rosettes of narrow, recurved, nearly toothless leaves.
+It grows up to 5 feet (1.5 cm) tall and is usually about as wide as tall.
+Rosettes are up to 18 inches (45 cm) in diameter.
+Leaves are dull yellow-green blushing an orange-pink when drought-stressed.
+Coral-red flowers hang tightly on erect few branched inflorescences that rise to 2 feet (60 cm) above the foliage in late fall and early winter.

 How to Grow and Care